rayotoo/rayotoo.github.io/cv.md

     name: Student Council for Political Economy
     location: Board Member
     description: Promoted the degree and the student’s interests to the Department of Comparative Politics and the Department of Economics, and also organized meetings and social events with the rest of the board.
-misc: Ghanaian and US resident, fluent in the English Language.
+misc: Citizen of Norway, fluent in Norwegian and English speech, read and write both excellently.
 date: 2016-04-02
 layout: cv
 ---

-> 2020 graduate with a Master’s Degree in Bioinformatics from The University of Texas at El Paso.
-Currently a PhD student in The University Arkansas at Little Rock | The University Arkansas For Medical Science joint bioinformatics programme.
+> 2015 graduate with a Master’s Degree in Comparative Politics from the University of Bergen.
+Currently a Research Assistant at the Norwegian School of Economics and Substitute Teacher through PVS.